Robert4S/act/README.md

 # Compiler and runtime for 'Act' programming language
 # Dependencies
-For simplicity, the Gnu C Compiler is used to lower and link the emitted assembly, so it is a requirement.
+The gnu C compiler (GCC) is used to link the emitted object to the runtime library, because I cannot figure out how to use the gnu linker.
 The rust toolchain (cargo) is also required to build the compiler and runtime library.
 ## Model of computation
 The act programming language follows the actor model purely.
 There are no functions or objects, and the main building block for computation is an actor.
 ## Memory model